also see Page 2

 Here is a truly simple experimenter's chamber made from an ordinary cookie tin:

 This experimenter's chamber is made from a 4" (10 cm) diameter, 5.5" (14 cm) tall tin with a tight-fitting lid.
-The inside of the can is conductive and does not appear to have the typical plastic coating.
 A 5-way binding post is mounted in the center of the can and a 4" (10 cm) wire is suspended from the post inside the can.
 The wire length is short enough to insure that it doesn't touch the lid.
 Another all-metal binding post and pin are installed in the bottom of the can, and a sheet of gray insulating plastic is glued into place to keep hastily constructed experiments from contacting the can.
 The electrometer circuitry will be extremely sensitive to stray electric fields, so a shield is mandatory.
 Another can previously containing mints is pressed into service:

 A pin jack is soldered to the tin so that it can be plugged onto the pin on the chamber, and tape is applied to the lip of the can so that the pin is the only connection point.
 The inside surfaces of the shield are also insulated with tape to prevent accidental contact with the circuitry.
 The method of connecting the shield isn't critical, and a clip lead will also work; the main culprits are the ever-present, low frequency, line-related electric field and changing electrostatic fields due to movement near the chamber.
 The wires from the test circuitry can simply slip between the shield and the chamber, or a small notch may be made in the shield to make a little room for a few conductors.
 The opening of the chamber may be covered by the original lid, aluminum foil, or wire screen, depending on the experiment.
 Leaving the end open will let in too much stray electric field in most environments.